Grant¶

 grant-review's NIH rubric mirrors how an actual study section scores a proposal: five criteria, each 1-9, rolled into one integrated impact score.

 A 1 in any single criterion does not save a 5 in Approach; reviewers tie everything back to the integrated impact score, not the best individual criterion.
 (As of the 2025 Simplified Review Framework, RPG mechanisms score three factors, Importance, Rigor & Feasibility, and Expertise & Resources, rather than the five shown here; F fellowships and T training grants follow their own separately revised frameworks.
+SBIR/STTR mechanisms are outside that framework and keep the five scored criteria shown here, with commercial-potential questions inside each.
 See the grant-review skill for the current mechanism-specific rubric.)

 Skills¶

-- grant-writing: research strategy guidelines, writing style, budget justification, and resubmission response, with mechanism-specific templates
+- grant-writing: research strategy guidelines, writing style, budget justification, and resubmission response, with mechanism-specific templates, including a milestone-driven aims template and Commercialization Plan guide for small business applications

 - grant-review: the NIH/NSF study-section simulation described above; a thin-dispatch skill with a Claude-bundled fresh-context agent, a Codex agent template, and a Copilot plugin-agent template; when no agent is configured, the skill runs the same reference procedure inline